livekit/rust-sdks/README.md

           rtc_track.on_frame(Box::new(move |frame, buffer| {
               // Just received a video frame!
               // The buffer is YuvEncoded, you can decode it to ABGR by using our yuv_helper
-              // See the simple_room example for the conversion });
+              // See the basic_room example for the conversion });
       } else {
           // Audio Track..